Sketchbooks Full of the Mets

 This is a great example of keeping a visual diary.
 You can see his entries throughout the baseball season at his blog, My Mets Journal.

-One Response to “Sketchbooks Full of the Mets”
+One thought on “Sketchbooks Full of the Mets”

 1. I’m a Dodgers fan and I love this.
 It combines my love of notebooks and baseball.